magiceden-oss/hn/cledenb14000209md2zhr5b91.md

 ---

 As the leading cross-chain NFT platform for Solana, Ethereum, and Polygon, Magic Eden handles a significant amount of traffic daily, both through our core website as well as our [API that we expose to the community](https://api.magiceden.dev/).
-In 2021, Magic Eden processed over 1.5x more transactions than [OpenSea](https://opensea.io/), with each tx reflecting on the site in a matter of 1-3 seconds.
+In 2021, Magic Eden processed over 1.5x more transactions than [OpenSea](https://opensea.io/), with each tx reflecting on the site in under 1 second.

 While our user base scaled, our stack struggled to keep up.
 Early 2022 was a mix of frequent outages, slow load times, and many a stale NFT listing.
 While the original backend got the job done, we realized that we couldn't achieve the stability and performance our users needed without a rewrite.